 Message + Mission

-The 180 Days podcast is committed to providing educators and the entire education community access to the successes, challenges, and opportunities in education through conversation.
-We seek to give voice to a wide and diverse group of experts who have committed their lives to advancing and developing rigorous educational opportunities for all students.
+The 180 Days podcast is committed to providing math leaders, from classroom teachers to curriculum developers, insight into the successes, challenges, and opportunities in education through conversation.
+We seek to give voice to a diverse group of experts who have committed their lives to advancing and developing rigorous educational opportunities for all students.
 While our podcast is geared towards math educators, anyone interested in making education better for the next generation is welcome.